New York Crane Accident

 Pursuant to OSHA regulations, employees have specific rules and guidelines that must be followed including:

 - If a crane cannot maintain a safe visual clearance, a person must be designated to observe the proper clearance;

-- Electrical and transmission lines must be free from free from electrical charge.
+- Electrical and transmission lines must be free from electrical charge.

 - Insulated barriers are required to be used to prevent contact with power lines.

-To learn more about crane safety requirements, contact an experienced crane accident attorney serving New York.Injuries Associated With Crane Accidents
+To learn more about crane safety requirements, contact an experienced crane accident attorney in New York.Injuries Associated With Crane Accidents

 Injuries often seen with crane accidents include: